-Cottagecore Weddings Will be Everywhere in 2021—Here's What You Need to Know
+Cottagecore Weddings are Trending Now—Here's What You Need to Know

 If your social feeds have recently been dominated by quaint countryside vignettes, antique décor inspiration and prairie-style fashion, you're not alone.
 This style, appropriately named cottagecore, is taking over the internet.
 Popularized by Gen Z, cottagecore is an aesthetic that celebrates a slower pace of life.
 Rooted in simplicity and nostalgia, the cottagecore aesthetic is becoming a mainstream buzzword thanks to TikTok trends and pop culture references (think: Taylor Swift's sister albums folklore and evermore).
-And in 2021, cottagecore weddings will be one of the biggest trends in the industry.
+And now, cottagecore weddings are one of the biggest trends in the industry.

 Cottagecore is, in a sense, becoming the "new bohemian" of weddings.
 It's romantic and whimsical, but it's much simpler than the flashy Coachella-inspired aesthetic that was once synonymous with boho style.
 So, how do you throw a cottagecore wedding?
 We've got the scoop on everything you need to know about bringing the latest internet phenomenon to your big day.
 Below, we share the origins of the cottagecore aesthetic, along with plenty of inspiration for your wedding dress, venue, décor and more.